elsampsa/valkka-examples/docs/testsuite.rst

 *RUN(QT)* is the thing you want to do.

 *FFPLAY* and *VLC* launch the same rtsp streams by using either ffplay or vlc.
 This is a nice test to see how Valkka performs against some popular video players.
-A tip: you can use "x-tile" to tile the windows created by these external programs.

 test_studio_detector.py
 -----------------------